foundry-vtt-community/wiki.js/development/guides/Tabs-and-Templates/Tabs-in-AppV2.md

 If you want the individual tabbed pages to be scrollable, add the scrollable property here.

-Note, each part must generate a single html element, and the top level tag must include the data-group and data-tab attributes.
-It must also add `{{tab.cssClass}}` to the class of the html element and this is how the tab will be made active.
+Note, each part must generate a single html element.
+The top level tag must include the data-group, & data-tab attributes, it must also add `{{tab.cssClass}}` to the class attribute of the html element as this is how the tab will be made active.
 ### Example part

 ```html